Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 \subsection{Physical properties}

 Despite the elevated root mean square errors (RMSEs) in training, the developed Machine Learning Interatomic Potential (MLIP) demonstrates robust predictive capabilities across various physical properties of the system.
 Figure~\ref{fig:fig_4}c presents the bond angle distributions for sodium-rich ($x = 1.756$) and sodium-poor ($x = 0.02$) $\text{MnFePBA}$ structures at 300~K. The sodium-rich phase exhibits rhombohedral symmetry, characterized by the alternating tilting of $\text{Fe-C}$ and $\text{Mn-N}$ octahedra.
 Our simulations yield average $\text{Mn-N-C}$ and $\text{Fe-C-N}$ bond angles of 138$^{\circ}$ and 170$^{\circ}$, respectively.
-These values are in good agreement with previous synchrotron X-ray diffraction (XRD) and neutron powder diffraction measurements, which reported corresponding angles of 141.1$^{\circ}$ and 175$^{\circ}$ \cite{ref2}.
+These values are in good agreement with previous synchrotron X-ray diffraction (XRD) and neutron powder diffraction measurements, which reported corresponding angles of 141.1$^{\circ}$ and 175$^{\circ}$ \cite{ref2}, and are consistent with DFT calculations by Xiao et al. \cite{ref5}, which yielded Mn–N–C angles of 133°--139° depending on the choice of functional.
 Further insights into the structural differences are provided by the radial distribution functions (RDFs) of atom pairs in both phases at 300~K, shown in Fig.~\ref{fig:fig_4}d.
 Distinct differences are observed in the $\text{N-Mn}$, $\text{N-Na}$, and $\text{Fe-Mn}$ interatomic distances.
 In the sodium-rich structure, the dominant $\text{Na-N}$ Coulombic attraction leads to a shorter average $\text{Na-N}$ bond distance of 2.38~\AA\.
-This strong interaction concurrently weakens the $d$--$\pi$ orbital overlap between Mn and N atoms, resulting in a longer $\text{Mn-N}$ bond distance (2.17~\AA) and a reduction in electron density within the $\text{C}\equiv\text{N}$ bond \cite{ref3, ref5}.
+This strong interaction concurrently weakens the $d$--$\pi$ orbital overlap between Mn and N atoms, resulting in a longer $\text{Mn-N}$ bond distance (2.17~\AA) consistent with the DFT-reported value of $\sim$2.20 \text{\AA} \cite{Baumgart2026}, and a reduction in electron density within the $\text{C}\equiv\text{N}$ bond \cite{ref3, ref5}.

 Experimental evidence supporting this $\text{C}\equiv\text{N}$ bond weakening comes from \textit{operando} IR-FOEWS measurements by Li \textit{et al.}, where the $\nu_{\text{CN}}$ absorbance band is observed at 2055~cm$^{-1}$ for the sodium-rich phase and 2177~cm$^{-1}$ for the desodiated phase \cite{ref1}.
 This indicates a weaker $\text{C}\equiv\text{N}$ bond in the sodium-rich state.
 The prominent $\text{Na-N}$ Coulombic attraction also induces structural distortion, significantly reducing the $\text{Mn-N-C}$ bond angles and, consequently, decreasing the $\text{Mn-Fe}$ interatomic distance.